Ashrithhn/glad-cell-firebase-apk/README.md

 ### Supabase: "relation public.X does not exist"

 If you see an error like `relation "public.your_table_name" does not exist`, it means the required table (`your_table_name`) has not been created in your Supabase database.
+This is a common issue if you haven't run the SQL schema commands.

+**Especially for user registration issues, if you see `relation "public.users" does not exist`, you MUST run the `CREATE TABLE IF NOT EXISTS public.users (...)` command provided in the "Set Up Supabase Database Schema" section above.**

 **Solution:**
 1. Go to your Supabase project dashboard.
 2. Navigate to the **SQL Editor**.
-3. Copy the SQL commands from the "Set Up Supabase Database Schema" section above for the missing table (and any other tables you haven't created) and run them.
+3. Copy the SQL commands from the "Set Up Supabase Database Schema" section above for the missing table (e.g., `public.users`, `public.events`, etc.) and any other tables you haven't created, and run them.
 4. Ensure the `uuid-ossp` extension is enabled by running `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";` if you haven't already.

 ### Supabase: RLS (Row Level Security) Issues